Roof Decking Replacement is not something you often think about.

-In fact, more often than not, it is one of the most overlooked home improvement projects by many homeowners; however, that doesn’t excuse its significance.
-Roof decking plays a crucial part in the structural integrity of your roof and therefore, it is important to pay attention to signs of wear and tear.
+Your home’s roof decking plays a crucial part in the structural integrity of your roof, and therefore, it is essential to pay attention to signs of wear and tear since it upholds your entire roof system.

-However, if you are in a spot and considering replacing your roof’s decking (aka plywood base) we offer some advice to help you get a better idea of roof decking and cost-effective roof replacement options for new roofing materials.
+However, spotting rotted roof decking is easier said than done.
+That is why we will offer some advice if you are considering replacing your roof’s decking (aka the plywood base), help you get a better idea of roof decking, and cost-effective roof replacement options for new roofing materials.

 The most common type of roofing deck material includes but is not limited to: